Search The Nudge

 Did you also know that if it weren’t for your habit of letting your plant-life wither and die, that number would definitely be over 50%?

 OK, maybe we’re projecting there.
 Maybe.
 But stocking up on new greenery constantly feels like a ‘thing one ought to do’, but then never gets round to.
-However, with the plethora of plant shops the city has to offer, there’s really no excuse.
+However, with the plethora of plant shops London has to offer, there’s really no excuse.
 So don’t get green with envy at the verdant homes of your friends and family – just peruse some of London’s best plant shops; for when you’re ready to turn over a new leaf…

 Forest